The 2022 season will be between late July and early October

 Near the Information Bay in town, you will find an Armoured Personnel Carrier used in Vietnam War, which was operated by a local RSL Member.
 This is where the Heritage Trail starts.

-There are several types of wildflowers throughout the town, including orchids, grevillia, hakea, yellow lechenaultia, wattle, and purple stars.
+There are several types of wildflowers throughout the town, including native orchids, grevillia, hakea, yellow lechenaultia, wattle, and purple stars.

 We saw lots of cowslip orchids and blue fairy orchids in Dookanooka Reserve, off Eneabba-Three Springs Road.